UnivaCorporation/urb-k8s/README.md

 In this section a simple Pi example from the [Spark](https://spark.apache.org) data processing framework will be run inside a Kubernetes cluster.

-From the project root run foloowing script:
+From the project root run following script:

 ```
 test/spark/run.sh